octobercms/docs/plugin-registration.md

 <a name="backend-settings" class="anchor" href="#backend-settings"></a>
 ## Backend settings

-THe System / Settings page contains a list of links to the configuration pages.
+The System / Settings page contains a list of links to the configuration pages.
 The list of links can be extended by plugins by overriding the `registerSettings()` method of the [Plugin registration class](#registration-file).
 When you create a configuration link you have two options - create a link to a specific back-end page, or create a link to a settings model.
 The next example shows how to create a link to a back-end page.

     public function registerSettings()
     {